eljefe303030/Melius/THP/ReadMe.md

 ### Stock Game
 *For your information only, this step is done automatically*

-Melius uses the Stock Game method.
+THP uses the Stock Game method.
 This is essentially a copy of Starfield included with the installation folder.
 This means that everything is completely separate from your Steam installation of Starfield (which is still required to install this list, as the game files are not redistributed).
-The folder in question is called Stock Game, located at Melius\Stock Game.
+The folder in question is called Stock Game, located at THP\Stock Game.
 If Starfield is updated on Steam, you can continue to play this list (as long as you already had it installed), without it breaking due to updates.

 ### Starting Mod Organizer 2
-1. Launch ModOrganizer.exe in the Melius installation folder.
+1. Launch ModOrganizer.exe in the THP installation folder.
 If you get a popup asking about nxm links.
 Click Yes.
 2. You can safely ignore any missing masters error messages.
 Any mods than depend on the Constellation or Old Mars skins that you get with the Premium Edition of Starfield will be automatically disabled the first time you run the list.
 If you have the Constellation and Old Mars skins, copy the files over to the Stock Game/Data folder before starting the list for the first time.

    ![Premium Edition files1](https://github.com/user-attachments/assets/8f32cb9c-7b39-4df2-9f65-0f3a92d333a0)